daelvn/fir/docs/tutorial/cli.md

         variable = "Variables"
       }
     }
+    --- Backend options
+    backend = {
+      patterns = false,   -- Whether to use patterns for the language strings ignore = "///",     -- String used to determine when to start or stop ignoring comments merge = true,       -- Whether to merge adjacent single-line comments paragraphs = true,  -- Whether to split multi-line comments by empty strings }
     --- Language
     -- defines the way comments should be extracted
     -- with support for single-line and multiline comments.